JordanRad/limpo-order-service/README.md

 # Order Service
-Limpo order service is a standalone web based service for a cleaning company startup.
+Limpo order service is a standalone web-based order service for a cleaning company startup.

 # Case

+# Project Strcuture
+This project has 2 main folders:
+- * limpo-admin * -  where you can find the client application
+- * order-service * - where you can find the API

 # Schema

-# Technology Stack
+# Development Stack